PrinceKaKKad/Chat-GPT-3.5-Turbo/README.md

 ## License

  Author: Prince Kakkad

- Copyright 2020-2023 Princekakkad.tech, Inc.
+ Copyright 2020-2023 codeestro.com, Inc.

- Copyright reserved by princekakkad.tech
+ Copyright reserved by codeestro.com

  Commercial use is prohibited without permission.

-Please note that commercial use of this code is strictly prohibited without permission.
+So that you know, commercial use of this code is strictly prohibited without permission.

-For any inquiries or requests, please contact [info@princekakkad.tech](mailto:info@princekakkad.tech).
+If you have any questions or requests, please contact [info@codeestro.com](mailto:info@codeestro.com).